Dhruvaraju/angular_alpha/NgRx.md

 ## What is state of an application?
 - The current instance of data displayed on an application is considered as the state of an app.
-- The user logged in, text boxes enabled, buttons enabled, Services invoked, services awaiting data.
-- above mentioned all can be considered as the state of the application.
+- The user logged in, text boxes enabled, buttons enabled, Services invoked, services awaiting data, these all can be considered as the state of the application.

 ## What is state management?
 - The way we handle state of an application.
-- While fetching data, do we have to get it from cache or get it from backend services all the time ?
+- While fetching data, do we have to get it from cache or get it from backend services?
-- How do we show if current state if user opens app in a new browser, shall we authenticate user again?
+- How do handle data if user opens app in a new browser, shall we authenticate user again?
-- How to behave if the user opens the app in a new tab?
+- How to handle data if the user opens the app in a new tab?

 ## What does state management provides?
 - State management gives us a common architecture, a simple pattern to follow along, with some rules that we can use everywhere, so we can manage the state of our application easily.